Chapter 29: AI Governance and CI/CD Integration

 run: npm run test:integration

-- name: Run all tests with coverage
+- name: Run coverage

 run: npm run test:coverage